 It's easy to use Back To My Mac, and being able to access your files and computer on the move can be a real life-saver.
 Let's look at how to set up Back To My Mac.

-Step 2: Turn on Back To My Mac
+How to set up Back To My Mac: Turn on Back To My Mac

-Scroll down the iCloud Account Settings and tap on the checkbox next to Back To My Mac.
+Scroll down the iCloud Account Settings and tap on the tickbox next to Back To My Mac.
 Back To My Mac uses your Apple ID and Password to connect this computer to other computers using Back To My Mac under the same Apple ID and Password.

 You may find that Back To My Mac works better on a local network with Sharing set up.
 Click on Show All and Sharing (or tap More and Open Sharing next to Back To My Mac).
 Tick the box next to Internet Sharing.

-Step 5: Using Back To My Mac
+How to set up Back To My Mac: Using Back To My Mac

 To access the files on your other computer open a Finder window (File > New Finder Window) and look for it in the sidebar on the left.
 It should appear underneath Devices.
-When you click on the other Mac it should connect and show the main folders (it will take awhile for you to connect to the Mac).
+When you click on the other Mac it should connect and show the main folders (it will take a while for you to connect to the Mac).
 You can now open these files on your remote Mac, or copy them to your local Mac.

 A great feature of Back To My Mac is remote control.
 Highlight the remote Mac in the Sidebar and click on Share Screen.
 A window should open displaying the remote Mac's display.
 You can now control this Mac directly by clicking and controlling on the desktop in the window.
 Click on the red Close window button in the top-left when you're done.